John Oliver Drags Disney to Hell Over ‘Don’t Say Gay’ Bill

 “So, it’s pretty clear what he thinks the guts of this legislation are,” said John Oliver on Sunday night.
 “It’s not about sex at all.
 It’s about denying the existence of gay people.”

-The Last Week Tonight host proceeded to take aim at the corporations who have backed the bill’s sponsors and supporters, including, “AT&T, our soon to be ex-business daddy,” and Disney, who’s donated $299,126 to supporters of the “Don’t Say Gay” bill in the past two years.
+The Last Week Tonight host proceeded to take aim at the corporations who have backed the bill’s sponsors and supporters, including, “AT&T, our soon to be ex-business daddy,” and Disney, which has donated $299,126 to supporters of the “Don’t Say Gay” bill in the past two years.

 “Now, are they morally bankrupt for doing that?
 Who’s to say?” asked Oliver, before answering his own question: “I’ll tell you: I am.
 I am to say.
 After all, I’m Zazu,” throwing to a picture of the red-billed hornbill he voiced in Disney’s The Lion King remake.